 - This device is not intended for subtalar joint fusion or subtalar joint impingement.
-Please carefully evaluate the anatomy of each patient before implantation. - The surgeon should discuss with the patient prior to surgery possible risks, precautions, warnings, consequences, complications, and adverse reactions associated with the surgical procedure and implantation of the device. - Improper selection, placement, positioning, and fixation of the prosthetic components may result in unusual stress conditions and a subsequent reduction in service life of the prosthetic component. - Periodic, long-term follow-up is recommended to monitor the position and state of the prosthetic components, as well as the condition of the adjoining bone. - Re-operation to remove or replace prosthetic components may be required at any time due to medical reasons or device failure.
-If corrective action is not taken, complications may occur. - Patients need to be informed regarding expectations pertaining to performance and limitations following surgery.
+Please carefully evaluate the anatomy of each patient before implantation. - The surgeon should discuss with the patient prior to surgery possible risks, precautions, warnings, consequences, complications, and adverse reactions associated with the surgical procedure and implantation of - Improper selection, placement, positioning, and fixation of the prosthetic components may result in unusual stress conditions and a subsequent reduction in service life of the prosthetic component. - Periodic, long-term follow-up is recommended to monitor the position and state of the prosthetic components, as well as the condition of the adjoining bone. - Re-operation to remove or replace prosthetic components may be required at any time due to medical reasons or device failure If corrective action is not taken. complications may occur. - Patients need to be informed regarding expectations pertaining to performance and limitations following surgery.
 The prosthesis does not replace normal bone, has a finite service life, and future revision surgeries may be necessary.
 Protection of the prosthesis from full weight bearing is needed until adequate fixation and healing is achieved.
-Certain activities and loading trauma should be limited to prevent unreasonable stresses that could lead to breaking or damage of the prosthetic components. - Do not attempt a surgical procedure with faulty, damaged or suspect instruments or implants.
-Inspect all components preoperatively to assure utility. - Never modify an implant.
+Certain activities and loading trauma should be limited to prevent unreasonable stresses that could lead to breaking or damage of the prosthetic components.